-Radicalisation is comparable to other forms of exploitation, such as grooming and child sexual exploitation.
-Radicalisation can be defined as the process by which people come to support terrorism and violent extremism, and in some cases participate in terrorist groups and activities.
+Radicalisation is comparable to other forms of exploitation, such as groom and child sexual exploitation.
+Radicalisation can be defined as the proces which people come to support terrorism and violent extremism, and in so cases participate in terrorist groups and activities.

-Violent extremists often use a persuasive rationale and charismatic individuals to attract people to their cause.
-The aim is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
+Violent extremists often use a persuasive rationale and charismatic individe to attract people to their cause.
+The aim is to attract people to their reason inspire new recruits and embed their extreme views and persuade vulner individuals of the legitimacy of their cause.
 This may be direct through a relationship, or through social media.